How-to: Go to the Bathroom When Overlanding

 Oftentimes, travelers add a chemical pod to reduce odor and help break down waste.
 A composting toilet works similarly, but the holding area houses varying organic materials that help convert solid waste to compost that can be easily and legally disposed of.
 Urine is diverted into a separate holding tank on composting toilets.

 The Dometic SaniPottie Toilet 966 is a quality option that holds five gallons of waste in a relatively small package.
 Secure latches hold the seat and tank portion together until you’re ready to dump it out.
-It’s suitable for use inside of a rig or outside when paired with a privacy tent.
+It’s suitable for use inside or outside a rig when paired with a privacy tent.

 Photo by REI